 He talks of getting the phone call in the morning.

 Fast forward 27 years to last Wednesday morning around 9 a.m.
 My home phone rings and the caller ID says “Newark.”
 On the other end of the line is my boss, Kevin Whitmer, the editor of the Star-Ledger.
-I don’t want to misquote Kevin here, but he said something like, “This is not the type of phone
+I don’t want to misquote Kevin here, but he said something like, “This is not the type

 These are cranky times in Boston.
 The Red Sox were terrible; the Patriots got knocked out; and Rajon Rondo is gone for a long time.